Porsche Mass Air Flow (MAF) Sensor Replacement DIY

 If the screw holes don’t line up correctly, remove the Porsche MAF sensor and rotate it 180 degrees.

 - Start the engine and pay attention to engine performance.
 If your check engine light is on, it may take a few days for the light to reset on its own.
-Or you can use an OBD-II scanner to clear the codes immediately.
+You can also use an OBD-II scanner to clear the codes immediately.

-Replacing or clearing the Porsche MAF sensor is a straightforward procedure that takes less than twenty minutes.
-For this procedure, you must have T20 Secure Torx Bits.
+Replacing or clearing the Porsche MAF sensor is straightforward and takes less than twenty minutes.
+You must have T20 Secure Torx Bits for this procedure.

 Before you clean or replace a Porsche mass airflow sensor, read the Diagnostic Trouble Codes (DTC) with an OBD-II scanner to confirm the problem.

-The YOUCANIC Full System Scanner can read and clear fault codes through every control module of a Porsche vehicle.
+The YOUCANIC Full System Scanner can read and clear fault codes through every Porsche vehicle’s control module.
+This powerful device can help you determine a bad Mass Air Flow sensor and clear the codes after replacing it.

 Cleaning Porsche Mass Air Flow Sensor